trevorcousins/PSMCplus/README.md

 `python /home/<user>/PSMCplus/PSMCplus.py -in <infile> -D <D> -o <outprefix> -decode -decode_downsample <decode_downsize> | tee <logfile.txt>`

 The argument `-decode` tells PSMC+ to decode the HMM, as opposed to inferring the $N_e$ parameters.
-The decoding file is large - you can reduce disc space by saving the posterior probabilities only at every X base pairs with the `-decode_downsample` argument, where `X = b*decode_downsize` (`b` is the genomic binsize, see above or Advanced) `Arun: can you tell me how to get the output every 10KB? do I set it to -decode_downsample 10000?`.
-I recommend that when decoding you provide the command line with the inferred inverse coalescence rate parameters, as assuming an incorrect demography can induces bias (see Schweiger et al Sup Fig X `Arun: link to this figure.
-Is this the genome research paper?`).
+The decoding file is large - you can reduce disc space by saving the posterior probabilities only at every X base pairs with the `-decode_downsample` argument, where `X = b*decode_downsize` (`b` is the genomic binsize, see above or Advanced).
+For example, if `b=100` and you want to save every the posterior every 10kb, you should do `-decode_downsample 100` (as `b*decode_downsample = 100*100 = 10000`).
+I recommend that when decoding you provide the command line with the inferred inverse coalescence rate parameters, as assuming an incorrect demography can induces bias.
 See `-lambda_A_fg` in the Advanced section for more information.
 See the [Tutorial](https://github.com/trevorcousins/PSMCplus/blob/master/tutorial/Inference_tutorial.ipynb) for an example.

 For the output file, the first row is the position, and the remaining rows are the probability of coalescing in each time window (which is set by the `-D` flag), with the first row being the most recent and the last row the most ancient.
-The time windows are in coalescent units (`Arun: 2N0?
-4N0?`), and the boundaries are detailed in the comment at the top of the file.
+The time windows are in coalescent units (scale with `2*N_0*gen`), and the boundaries are detailed in the comment at the top of the file.
 See the [Inference Tutorial](https://github.com/trevorcousins/PSMCplus/blob/master/tutorial/Inference_tutorial.ipynb) for parsing this file.

+Note that if you want *extremely* fast decoding of pairwise coalescence times, the current state of the art is Regev Schweiger's `gamma-smc` ([paper](https://genome.cshlp.org/content/33/7/1023/suppl/DC1) [code](https://github.com/regevs/gamma_smc)).

 # Advanced

 Here is a more in depth explanation of the hyperparameters for PSMC+.
 Quick preliminaries: PSMC+ works in coalescent units, so uses `theta` and `rho`. theta is the scaled mutation rate and is equal to `4*N*mu` where `mu` is the rate per generation per base; `rho` is the scaled recombination rate and is equal to `4*N*r` where `r` is the rate per generation per neighbouring base pairs.
 The inferred parameters are scaled to time in years by a user-provided mu and generation time, and to real units of `N` also by `mu`.

+-D
+The number of discrete time intervals.

+Default behaviour is to use `D=32`.

+-o
+The output prefix (if inferring $N_e$), or the output file (if decoding).

+If you are inferring $N_e$, and you set `-o /home/<user>/PSMC+_inference/Ne_` then the file describing the inferred parameters will be saved to `/home/<user>/PSMC+_inference/Ne_final_parameters`.
+Default behaviour is to save to the current working directory.
+If you are decoding and you set `-o /home/<user>/PSMC+_inference/TMRCA.txt.gz`, then the matrix of posterior distributions will be saved to `/home/<user>/PSMC+_inference/TMRCA.txt.gz`.
+You must give this argument if decoding.

 -theta
 The scaled mutation rate, `theta = 4*N*mu`.